-Just one year after introducing the all-new 10th-generation Civic sedan and coupe, Honda isn't resting on its laurels.
+Just one year after introducing an all-new Civic sedan and coupe, Honda isn't resting.
 Instead, it's doubling down on this best-selling compact car.
-The 2017 Honda Civic lineup expands with a stylish and practical hatchback, and Honda is broadening its appeal to driving enthusiasts with the availability of manual transmissions for the up-level turbocharged engine.
-All these factors help the Honda Civic maintain its benchmark status as it fights competitors ranging from longtime archrival the Toyota Corolla to newer nameplates like the Chevy Cruze and Kia Forte.
-With its variety of models, excellent yet efficient driving manners and enviable history of reliability and resale value, it's little wonder the Honda Civic was crowned KBB.com's 2016 overall Best Buy Award winner.
+The 2017 Honda Civic lineup expands with a stylish and practical hatchback, and Honda is broadening its appeal to driving enthusiasts with the availability of manual transmissions for the up-level turbocharged engine in standard models as well as the new performance-focused Civic Si and Civic Type R variants.
+All these factors help the Honda Civic maintain its benchmark status as it fights competitors ranging from longtime-archrival Toyota Corolla to newer nameplates like the Chevrolet Cruze and Kia Forte.
+With its variety of models, excellent-yet-efficient driving manners, and an enviable history of reliability and resale value, it's little wonder the Civic was crowned KBB.com's 2017 Best Buy Award overall winner.

 Whether you're a student looking for an inexpensive, efficient and reliable commuter car or an enthusiast seeking a turbocharged, manual-transmission hatchback, there's a 2017 Civic to meet your needs.
 Throw in stylish design and the latest tech and safety features, and you have a real winner.

-Just one year after debuting all-new versions of the Civic sedan and coupe, the Civic hatchback arrives for 2017.
+Just one year after debuting the all-new Civic sedan and coupe, the Civic hatchback arrives for 2017.
 Across the lineup, models with the 1.5-liter turbo engine can be had with a manual transmission.
 Need more reason to salivate?
-Performance-oriented Honda Civic Si and Type R models wait in the wings.
+The hot Civic Si and even hotter Civic Type R have just started rolling into showrooms.

 This suite of safety features and driving aids includes adaptive cruise control with low-speed follow, road-departure mitigation, forward-collision warning, lane-keeping assist and the Collision Mitigation Braking System, which can automatically apply the brakes if a frontal collision appears imminent.